Exciting Path of Exile Patch Updates

 - Renaming of Items: The Rune Graft of Recommends has been renamed to Rune Graft of Refraction with adjusted skill mana recovery features, adding complexity to skill chaining mechanics.

 - Wand Adjustments: Critical strike chances for certain wands have been modified, likely to balance with the introduction of the new Assassin Wand.
-These changes ensure that players do not rely excessively on high crit rates for these items.
+These changes prevent players from relying excessively on high crit rates for these items.

 Monster and Boss Encounters